-Chapter 1, Introduction, introduces you to the Serial Console Server.
-Its purpose, features and benefits are presented, and its front and back panel components are described.
+Chapter 1, Introduction, introduces you to the Serial Console Server, its purpose, features, and benefits, with its front and back panel components described.

-Chapter 2, Hardware Setup, provides step-by-step instructions for setting up your installation, and explains some basic operation procedures.
+Chapter 2, Hardware Setup, provides step-by-step instructions for setting up the Serial Console Server.

-Chapter 3, Super Administrator Setup, explains the procedures that the super administrator employs to set up the Serial Console Server network environment, and change the default username and password.
+Chapter 3, Super Administrator Setup, explains the procedures that the super administrator employs to set up the Serial Console Server network environment, and changing its default username and password.

-Chapter 4, The User Interface, describes the layout and explains the components of the Serial Console Server user interface.
-Describes how to log in to the Serial Console Server with each of the available access methods: from a local console, an Internet browser, and Windows application (AP) programs.
+Chapter 4, The User Interface, describes the layout and components of the Serial Console Server user interface, and how to log in to the Serial Console Server with each of the available access methods: from a local console, an Internet browser, and Windows application (AP) programs.

-Chapter 5, Port Operating Modes, describes the port operating modes, including Console Management and Console Management Direct modes for device control; and Real COM Port, Virtual Modem, TCP Server, TCP Client, and UDP Mode for Serial-to-Ethernet connectivity and applications that require COM ports, serial tunneling, or where TCP/UDP Socket functionality is needed.
+Chapter 5, Port Operating Modes, describes the port operating modes, including Console Management and Console Management Direct modes for device control; Real COM Port, Virtual Modem, TCP Server, TCP Client, and UDP Mode for Serial-to-Ethernet connectivity and applications that require

+COM ports, serial tunneling, or where TCP/UDP Socket functionality is needed.

-Chapter 6, Port Access, describes the Port Access page and how to configure the options it provides regarding port and power outlet manipulation.
+Chapter 6, Port Access, describes the Port Access page and how to configure the options it provides regarding port and power outlet management.

-Chapter 7, User Management, shows super administrators and administrators how to create, modify, and delete users and groups, and assign attributes to them.
+Chapter 7, User Management, shows super administrators and administrators how to create, modify, and delete users and groups, as well as assign attributes to them.

-Chapter 8, Device Management, shows super administrators how to configure and control overall Serial Console Server operations.
+Chapter 8, Device Management, shows super administrators how to configure and control the overall Serial Console Server operations.